RintaDev5792/FunnyOS/README.md

 > Q: my playdate is bootlooping/repeatedly crashing

 A: hold A+B+MENU+LOCK then release A and B when told to hold MENU and LOCK.
 This resets your playdate to the stock launcher, but you will need to do a system update afterwards from settings.
+Submit an issue detailing how the playdate crashed.

 ##Credits
 IndexOS Installer and FunnyOS Installer - scratchminer